 Ofwat is responsible for granting Water Supply and/or Sewerage Licences for wholesale and combined services.
-In doing so, Ofwat will assess whether the applicant has the appropriate skills and competencies required.
+In doing so, Ofwat will assess whether the applicant has the appropriate skills and competencies required to be a licensee.

 Ofwat also has powers to determine disputes about the eligibility of premises, the terms and conditions of proposed access agreements and the conditions for refusing supplies.
 Further information is available on Ofwat's website under Water Supply and/or Sewerage Licensing: